Strategic Selling Process: What it Is, How to Use It & Examples

-Strategic Selling is a framework designed by Robert Miller and Stephen Heiman (hence why it is sometimes referred to as the Miller Heiman process) that focuses on building relationships with various stakeholders and decision makers rather than just one contact.
+Strategic Selling is a framework designed by Robert Miller and Stephen Heiman, first popularized in their book, The New Strategic Selling.
+It focuses on building relationships with various stakeholders and decision-makers rather than just one contact.

-Using the Strategic Selling framework, reps identify sales opportunities by identifying all key members of the decision-making process, evaluating where they currently stand in regards to purchasing, and then using those insights to tailor their pitch or sales approach.
+Using Strategic Selling techniques, sales teams identify sales opportunities by identifying all key members of the decision-making process, evaluating where they currently stand in regard to purchasing, and then using those insights to tailor their pitch or sales approach.

-Like most other sales frameworks, Strategic Selling has its pros and cons.
-Understanding what they are can help your team determine if it's the right sales approach for them.
+Like most other sales frameworks for business to business sales, the Strategic Selling model has its pros and cons.
+Understanding what they are can help you determine if it's the right approach for your team.

-- Because Strategic Selling focuses on building relationships with various stakeholders and decision makers, it can help the rep establish strong relationships across the entire company (rather than with just one contact).
+- Because the Strategic Selling sales strategy focuses on building relationships with various stakeholders and decision-makers, it can help reps establish strong relationships across an entire company (rather than with just one contact).

 - Strategic Selling supports company contacts, helping them bring other team members on board to get excited about a new product or service and positioning reps as supportive resources.

-- It can be time consuming to build relationships with multiple team members.
+- It can be time-consuming to build relationships with multiple stakeholders.

 - Focusing on the long game can be frustrating for reps, especially if they’re experiencing pressure to quickly close deals to meet quotas or goals.